cheminfo/eln-docs/docs/30_spectra/10_organic_chemistry/nmr/introduction/README.md

 The information about the frequency is given as the chemical shift (ppm) which is independent of the magnetic field.

 ![spectrum](nmr_spectrum.gif)

+With this view, you can:
+- analyze and compare your NMR spectra
+- generate NMR dataset
+- predict 1D and 2D NMR spectra
+- search by NMR chemical shift